A Fairer Energy Future Built by Communities

-Powering Together Lancaster is a community-based energy project helping homes, schools, and businesses work together to access lower-cost energy.
+Powering Together Lancashire is a community-based energy project helping homes, schools, and businesses work together to access lower-cost energy.

 By using batteries to shift when you use electricity, you'll reduce your bills and support a cleaner, fairer energy system.